jasondchambers/netorganizer/README.md

 You will need to obtain a Meraki API key.
 See the following for details: https://developer.cisco.com/meraki/api-v1/#!authorization/obtaining-your-meraki-api-key

-Record the API key somewhere as you will be prompted for it during subsequent phases of the installation and configuration of netorganizer.
+Record the API key somewhere as you will be prompted for it during subsequent phases of the installation and configuration of Net Organizer.

 ### 2. Installation

 This has been developed and tested for Python 3.10.5 on macOS 12.4/Monterey and on Python 3.8.10 on Ubuntu 20.04.
 It's possible that other combinations may work - it's just that they haven't been tested.
 All pip packages are installed in a separate virtual environment (venv).
 You will need to ensure the appropriate python3-venv package is installed.

-Ensure the environment variable $NETORG_HOME is set to the directory where netorganizer is located.
+Ensure the environment variable $NETORG_HOME is set to the directory where Net Organizer is located.

 Ensure the PATH includes $NETORG_HOME.